Health Information Technology for Economic and Clinical Health Act: Part 1 – Improved Privacy Provisions and Security Provisions

 The HITECH Act requires entities covered by the Health Insurance Portability and Accountability Act (HIPAA) to report data breaches that affect 500 or more persons to the United States Department of Health and Human Services (U.S. HHS), to the news media, and to the people affected by the data breaches.
 This subtitle extends the complete Privacy and Security Provisions of HIPAA to the business associates of covered entities.
 This includes the extension of updated civil and criminal penalties to the pertinent business associates.
 These changes are also required to be included in any business associate agreements (BAAs) among the covered entities.
 On November 30, 2009, the regulations associated with the enhancements to HIPAA enforcement took effect.
+The HITECH Act established a four-tiered civil monetary penalty structure for HIPAA violations based on the level of culpability, ranging from $100 per violation for violations in which the covered entity was unaware and could not have reasonably known of the violation, to a minimum of $50,000 per violation for violations attributable to willful neglect that are not corrected within 30 days, with an annual cap of $1,500,000 for all violations of an identical provision.
+In 2019, HHS exercised enforcement discretion to apply separate annual penalty caps to each tier, reducing the maximum annual penalty for the lowest-culpability tier to $25,000 and for reasonable-cause violations to $100,000.

 Another significant change brought about by Subtitle D of the HITECH Act is the new breach notification requirements.
 This imposes new notification requirements on covered entities, business associates, vendors of personal health records (PHR) and related entities if a breach of unsecured protected health information (PHI) occurs.
 On April 27, 2009, the Department of Health and Human Services (HHS) issued guidance on how to secure protected health information appropriately.
 Both HHS and the Federal Trade Commission (FTC) were required under the HITECH Act to issue regulations associated with the new breach notification requirements.
 The HHS rule was published in the Federal Register on August 24, 2009, and the FTC rule was published on August 25, 2009.